AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ![bad_dog](/img/img3.png)

 If you are windy like me, there is a big chances your are confused the backtick sign *`*   with the quote sign  *'*   using which would not return the expected result.
-Eventually the learning curve will leave you frustruated with the console and error messages, but as aspiring progrmmers we should embrace it as the part of our job, and keep learning.
+Eventually the learning curve will leave you frustruated with the console and error messages, but as aspiring programmers we should embrace it as the part of our job, and keep learning.

 JavaScript is bad ass programming language.
 It has both Front and Back end web frameworks, and even mobile-app frameworks for Android and IOS devices alike.
 To put it into perspective - my beloved Python only handles the back-end for web applications.